Renault R15 and R17

 The Renault 15 and Renault 17 are two variations of the same coupé designed and built by French automaker Renault between July 1971 and August 1979.
 The R17 was sold as R177 in Italy, respecting the heptadecaphobia superstition.

-They were effectively coupé versions of the Renault 12.
+The two were effectively coupé versions of the Renault 12.
 The main differences between the two cars were their headlight configuration (the 15 had two rectangular headlights whereas the 17 had four round headlights) and their rear side windows.
 Some markets show the 17 with the rectangular lights for TL versions.

 The Renault 15 and 17 were presented at the Paris Motor Show in October 1971.

-Underpinnings
+Mechanicals

 The chassis and most of the running gear came from the Renault 12, while the 1565 cc 108 PS A-Type engine in the more powerful R17 TS and R17 Gordini models was derived from the engine in the Renault 16 TS.
 Though the mechanicals of the cars were derived from other Renaults, the body was completely new.
+The R15 differed from the R17 in that it had the single headlights of the R12, a simpler side profile, and a smaller, 1.3-litre engine in the R15 TL.
+The R15 TS featured the same engine as the R17 TL, with 1565 cc and 90 PS.
+The R15 did not offer a folding roof and the rear side window was not split - although it could be opened.
+The R17 had two rear side windows: the front one was retractable, while the rear one was hidden behind a louvre grille and folded inward.